Political Science (PSC)

 Requisite(s): Take one 1000 Level PSC course,Take one 2000 Level PSC course

 This course will explore influential political themes in entertainment media.
 The entertainment industry engages with topics directly relevant to politics and political ideology.
-Some of the most famous and influential works deal with war, government corruption, conspiracy theories surrounding political figues, electoral campaigns, economics, and foreign policy.
+Some of the most famous and influential works deal with war, government corruption, conspiracy theories surrounding political figures, electoral campaigns, economics, and foreign policy.
 This course will focus on the narrative presented to us by the entertainers.
 Depending on the producer, the media's argument or stance on a political issue may be either explicit or subtle.
 Their goal may be to simply educate or stir the audience to action.
-We will discuss whether these works really convey histrocial reality, create mythology, or both.
+We will discuss whether these works really convey historical reality, create mythology, or both.
 The course will engage with the political impacts of influential works, their reception, and the impact these political themes have on politics.

 Typically offered: Spring Only